nikkipurcell/hobby/README.md

 ## Available Scripts

+To start the project make sure to install package.json depedencies.
+From the root file run:
+`npm start`

+### `npm install`

-In the project directory, you can run:
+To start the project in dev mode run:
 ### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm test`